I Didn't Come to Business Finance From a Spreadsheet.

 Ledger & Code is built as a platform, not a solo practice.
 The financial leadership services we offer today are the foundation — and we're actively expanding to include technology and software development services, bringing web design and engineering capabilities to the same clients we serve financially.

-The goal is simple: to be the firm that cannabis operators in California call when they need to get something done — whether that's their month-end close, their tax strategy, or their next digital build.
+The goal is simple: to be the firm that growing businesses call when they need to get something done — whether that's their month-end close, their tax strategy, or their next digital build.

 Let’s Talk

-If you're a cannabis operator in California who's ready to build real financial infrastructure — or even if you're just not sure what you need yet — I'd genuinely enjoy the conversation.
+If you're a business owner who's ready to build real financial infrastructure — or even if you're just not sure what you need yet — I'd genuinely enjoy the conversation.

 Contact us